FermiQ/omm-bundle/pspBLAS/doc/configuring-pspBLAS.md

     module use $HOME/modulefiles
     module avail

-You should see *psp/git-version* appear among the listed packages.
-In this case, if you have built and installed pspBLAS in *$HOME/my_libs/psp-git*, you will be able to use it by typing `module load psp` and make it unavailable by typing `module unload psp`.
+You should see *pspBLAS/git-version* appear among the listed packages.
+In this case, if you have built and installed pspBLAS in *$HOME/my_libs/pspBLAS-git*, you will be able to use it by typing `module load pspBLAS` and make it unavailable by typing `module unload pspBLAS`.

 If you want your custom module files to be permanently available, just add the following to the *$HOME/.modulerc* file: